golang-leipzig/golang-leipzig.github.io/content/clt23.md

 ## Hello CLT23!

-This is a hop between the go tool requesting *golangleipzig.space/clt23* and the actual source code repository hosting the code.
+This is a hop between the go tool requesting **golangleipzig.space/clt23** and the repository hosting the actual code.

     $ go install golangleipzig.space/clt23@latest